Scoring

 Value vs Enjoyment

-Bottle value isn’t always factored into the grade but for bourbon there’s a fairly strong inflection point of diminishing returns past about $125 and for single malt somewhere past about $250 price point.
-Exceptions exist of course, such as BTAC bottles, but for the most cases these marks are reasonably true.
-A $15 dollar bottle will be radically different in ‘quality’ vs $150 one… but there will be little ‘quality’ difference in between $150 and $500.
+Bottle value isn’t always factored into the grade, but for bourbon there’s a clear point of diminishing returns past about $125, and for single malt, somewhere around $250.
+Exceptions exist, of course — BTAC bottles come to mind — but those benchmarks hold true in most cases.
+A $15 bottle will differ dramatically in quality from a $150 one, but there’s little real improvement between $150 and $500.

 Top Lists